- What We Loved about our Rhine Cruise with Viking River Cruises

 What We Didn’t Love So Much

-As two internet junkies, it was a bit stressful to have spotty internet during the cruise.
-Though out of Viking’s control, the internet (or lack thereof) was a bit of a bummer.
+As internet junkies, it was a bit stressful to have spotty internet during the cruise.
+Though out of Viking’s control and likely common on Rhine River cruises, the internet (or lack thereof) was a bit of a bummer.

 Final Thoughts on Cruising the Rhine with Viking River Cruises